Paul Carmouche: Law career

 Carmouche was elected to the office of Caddo Parish District Attorney in the September 16, 1978 election at age 35, taking office on January 2, 1979.
 The Caddo Parish District Attorney’s Office is responsible for prosecuting all felony and misdemeanor crimes in the parish, which is the third most populous parish in Louisiana, with a 2006-census estimated population of 253,118.
 During Carmouche's tenure in the DA's office, new services added include a Pretrial Diversion Section, Victim/Witness Section, Domestic Violence & Sexual Assault Section, Child Support Division, Hot Check Section, White Collar Crimes Section, Sex Crimes Screening Unit and a Homicide Screening Unit; as well, making the office fully computerized with online information available to the public.
 He hired Scott Crichton as an assistant DA; Crichton in 1991 became one of the Louisiana 1st Judicial District Court judges in Caddo Parish.

 Carmouche is a past president of the Louisiana District Attorney’s Association, and is admitted to practice before the Federal 5th Circuit Court of Appeals and the U.S. Supreme Court.

 Carmouche retired as district attorney in January 2009 and now is a criminal defense attorney in private practice.

 2008 Congressional race

 In February 2008, Carmouche announced that he would not seek re-election as District Attorney.
 On March 19, 2008, Carmouche announced that he would run for the congressional seat vacated by retiring Republican Jim McCrery, who held the seat since the spring of 1988.

 On November 4, 2008, Carmouche procured the Democratic nomination in a runoff over the African American attorney Willie Banks, Jr., 93,093 (62 percent) to 57,078 (38 percent).
 Eliminated in the primary was later State Senator John Milkovich, a Shreveport lawyer.

-On December 6, 2008, Carmouche lost the general election by 356 votes to Minden physician John Fleming, who was succeeded in January 2017 by another Republican, Mike Johnson.
+On December 6, 2008, Carmouche lost the general election by 356 votes to Minden physician John Fleming, who was succeeded in January 2017 by another Republican, Mike Johnson, who would become the 56th Speaker of the United States House of Representatives in 2023.